jrocha2/TCParty/README.md

 Once both executables are running, inputs are given on the client side.
 The client will wait for an input that matches one of the following:

-REQ  requests a file from the server
+REQ  requests a file from the server an example of REQ:
+    REQ
+    smallfile.txt
-UPL  upload a file to the server
+UPL  upload a file to the server an example of UPL:
+    UPL
+    smallfile.txt
-DEL  deletes a file from the server
+DEL  deletes a file from the server an example of DEL:
+     DEL
+     smallfile.txt
-LIS  lists the directory at the server
+LIS  lists the directory at the server an example of LIS:
+  LIS
-MKD  make a directory at the server
+MKD  make a directory at the server an example of MKD:
+    MKD
+    NEWDIR
-RMD  remove a directory at the server
+RMD  remove a directory at the server an example of RMD:
+  RMD
+  OLDDIR
-CHD  change a directory at the server
+CHD  change a directory at the server an example of CHD:
+  CHD
+  OTHERDIR
 XIT  exit the server
+  use XIT

+the length of the file name is also sent to the server as a means of error checking if the sent data was corrputed.

 Depending on the input the user gives the client will wait for the user to input the file or directory that they wish to alter.
 Non-existant files or directories will result in an error.